10 Inspiring Stories of Extreme Forgiveness That Will Lift Your Spirits

 The unbelievable friend

 During a night swim with girlfriends, bride-to-be Rachelle Friedman was horsing around and got jokingly pushed into the shallow end of the pool, where her head hit the bottom.
 She cracked her neck, reported Today, and has not been able to feel anything below it since.
 Despite the life-changing injury, Friedman went on with her marriage and has said she never harbored resentment toward her friend about the freak accident.
 “There is no use in being down in the dumps and depressed.
 It’s not going to get you anywhere,” she told Today.
-These are the symptoms of depression you need to watch out for.

 The sympathetic victim